 There are amazing parts of In Cold Blood.
 Capote really did spend time with the people.
 He reported and had a deep sense of the characters, which is one of the things you’re really after in true crime.
 As a writer, you want to interview the people involved and have a real sense of them: they’re complex, they’re three-dimensional.
 But there are just moments with Capote where I’m just a little uneasy.
 I think the part that stood out to me came early on, when he’s in the mind or the consciousness of at least one of the victims and you’re like ‘Woah.
 He’s actually in their heads.’
 If he’d just been more honest and said it’s rooted in non-fiction but is fictionalised in places.
 It’s a question of transparency.
 It would be interesting for me to read The Executioner’s Song because Mailer called that a novel.
 But I don’t recall having that kind of uneasiness.
 I wonder if, if I reread it now that I’m older, and with a closer eye, I would feel differently.

-Let’s move on to the next book: The Suspicions of Mr. Whicher by Kate Summerscale.
+Let’s move on to the next of your true crime books: The Suspicions of Mr. Whicher by Kate Summerscale.
 John Le Carré called it “a classic of the finest documentary writing”.

 Yes, and what I liked about this book—and I guess I read this probably when it came out, around 2009—is that it got to one of the larger questions we’ve talked about: it’s about a mysterious murder that takes place inside a house, but she uses the story to get at broader themes of class and the evolution of modern detection.